 BRUG is a popular Japanese-style bakery and cafe from Hokkaido, featuring delicious, artisan baked goods made fresh daily right in the store and sold with aloha.
 BRUG also serves soups, sandwiches, cold-brewed coffee, jelly drinks and other beverages.
 BRUG will be open for breakfast, lunch and dinner.

 HiTEA Café was established in 2015 and currently has two locations on Maui.
-Primary offerings will include freshly prepared stir-fry dishes with a mix of shrimp, various meats and fresh vegetable items.
-HiTEA Café will also serve fresh fruit juices, fresh fruit BOBA smoothies and various BOBA teas.
+Primary offerings include freshly prepared stir-fry dishes with a mix of shrimp, various meats and fresh vegetable items.
+HiTEA Café also serves fresh fruit juices, fresh fruit BOBA smoothies and various BOBA teas.

 Sobaya is an authentic Japanese noodle house specializing in soba (buckwheat), udon and ramen noodles in soup.
 Served hot or cold, Sobaya’s refreshing noodle dishes come with a variety of toppings, including popular tempura options.

-Featuring an open kitchen concept where customers can watch as their meal is prepared, Teppanyaki Farmer will use locally available farm fresh products and feature its signature dish, Da Original Steakroll.
+Featuring an open kitchen concept where customers can watch as their meal is prepared, Teppanyaki Farmer uses locally available farm fresh products and feature its signature dish, Da Original Steakroll.

-From a half-century old childhood dream to opening the first House of Pure Aloha in Aina Haina in 2011, Uncle Clay’s vision will expand to exciting new heights at Ala Moana Center.
-Whether a kama‘aina or guest to the islands, guests are invited to come and celebrate the true spirit of Hawai‘i as one ‘ohana (family) at the House.
+From a half-century old childhood dream to opening the first House of Pure Aloha in Aina Haina in 2011, Uncle Clay’s vision has expanded to exciting new heights at Ala Moana Center.
+Whether a kama‘aina or visitor to the islands, everyone is invited to come and celebrate the true spirit of Hawai‘i as one ‘ohana (family) at the House.
 Take part in the experience and savor Uncle Clay’s all-natural Hawaiian shave ice, locally made ice cream, plus a new island staple bringing two local favorites “two”gether at last — every dessert handcrafted from the heart and shared with Pure Aloha.